AranduTech/php-reducible/docs/advanced-usage.md

 There maybe many reasons to use Reducible.
 However what motivated me was the need to allow certain aspects of a class to be modified by other classes.
 For example, I have a class that makes API calls and I want to allow other classes to modify the options that are passed to the API call.

-This package is similar in some ways to the Laravel's `Macroable` trait, but with these key differences:
+This package is similar in some ways to the Laravel's `Macroable` macros, but with these key differences:

-- It allows multiple reducers to be registered for the same method name.
+- It allows multiple closures to be registered for the same method name.
 - When a reducer is called, at least one argument must be passed to it.
 - A reducer closure should always return a value, which will be passed to the next reducer in the chain.
 - If there are no reducers attached to a name, the method will return the first argument passed to it.